Skip to main content

 Georgia offers very different city experiences under the same state label.
 Atlanta runs a 26.6% work-from-home rate with 6.4% transit commuting and $1,617/month rent, while Augusta keeps rent at $1,087 on a $53,134 household income.
 Savannah lands in between at $1,302 rent with an 18.3-minute commute.

 Some places deliver a better mix of opportunity and value, while others create sharper tradeoffs between cost, safety, and access.
-This page helps you see where Georgia's strongest and weakest equations really sit.
+This page puts Georgia's strongest and weakest city tradeoffs in one place for direct comparison.

 Expand a city to compare cost, commute, and safety data.